 The Niagara Falls Water Board is continually making capital improvements to its distribution system.
-The following improvements were made in 2014:
+The following improvements were made in 2016:

-- 1. Radio-read meter replacement program completed. - 2.
-An automatic flushing device installed on the dead end of 96th street to help water clarity. - 3.
-Ice pigging on West Rivershore Drive from 86th Street to dead end.
-Work consisted of inserting ice into a 6" DIP and pushing it 3200 Lf to remove biofilm and some tuberculation. - 4.
-Fire hydrant replacement program started for improved fire protection and system flushing capabilities.
+- 1. An automatic flushing device permanently installed on the dead end of 96th street to help water clarity. - 2.
+Fire hydrant replacement program continued for improved fire protection and system flushing capabilities.
+Total of 66 hydrants replaced in 2016.